deflect-ca/deflect-api/README.md

 ## Tests

 Invoke django test.
-Test includes API, Model and gen_site_config test, this will read your local `.env` file. `.env.ci` is only used on CircleCI.
+Test includes API, Model and gen_site_config test, this will read your local `.env` file.
+For CircleCI tests, please refer to config in `.circleci`, test coverage report is also generated with automate test.

     python manage.py test